71104/oogl.js/README.md

 Getting started
 ===============

-To get started with OOGL, include it using a <script> tag in the <head> of your document:
+To get started with OOGL, include it using a &t;script&gt; tag in the &lt;head&gt; of your document:

 	<script type="text/javascript" src="http://cdn.oogljs.com/oogl-1.0.0.min.js"></script>